neeschal00/learn-kafka/README.md

 > KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://neeschal00:9092 -e KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR=1 -d confluentinc/cp-kafka
 ** kafka requires zookeeper instance **
 ** -e for environment variables to run kafka using configs **

+- for the above case the listeners is only 1 so is mentioned in the cli
+- kafka supports ssl and plain text protocol
+- kafka by default spins up 3 instance so have offsets topic replication in env